iloveponies/120-hour-epic-sax-marathon/training-day.markdown

 ~~~

 ## Files and Namespaces

-> In space no one can hear you quark.

 Code in Clojure projects is structured into separate files.
 Usually each file
 corresponds to a namespace identified by the file's path.
 For an example, the